Bases Loaded 3: Gameplay

 The object of the game is to win an exhibition game of baseball, as the game does not have a season play option.
 After an exhibition game is completed, the player is given a numerical score based thirteen categories, including batting, errors, and spectacular plays.
 The score ranges from 1 to 100, but a player can score over 100 points by earning bonus points for jumping and diving catches.

-While Jaleco did hire famed baseball player Ryne Sandberg for an endorsement, this installment of the game did not feature real teams or players.
+Jaleco hired professional baseball player Ryne Sandberg for an endorsement.
+However, this installment of the game did not feature real teams or players.
 More unpopular with players, however, was the somewhat bizarre premise that "playing a perfect game", not winning a pennant, was the game's ultimate goal.
 Regardless, there would be one more NES Bases Loaded title, as well as several Super NES titles.

 The game is the third in the NES Bases Loaded series, following Bases Loaded II.